 Cancer is a complex disease driven by numerous factors: environment, lifestyle, and genetic make-up.
 In some cases, genetic variation shared within families is related to risk for disease.
 For over three decades, NCI scientists have studied families in which multiple individuals have developed specific cancers.
 This research, now aided by new genomic technologies, has led to the discovery of genes and environmental exposures that affect cancer risk in families and the general population.

 To see a list of family studies that are actively recruiting participants, visit the Active Clinical Studies page.
-To enroll or inquire about our active clinical studies, please email the referral nurse, Stephanie Steinbart, or call (1-800-518-8474).
+To enroll or inquire about our active clinical studies, please contact the research team by phone at 800-518-8474 or by email at NCIFamilyStudyReferrals@nih.gov.

 DICER1 Pleuropulmonary Blastoma Cancer Predisposition Syndrome (actively recruiting)